 Work-related duties can include:

 - Doing something for your boss or supervisor

 - Commuting passengers to their workplace as part of your job

 - Traveling for work with no fixed office and paid for travel time

 If you suffer an injury while driving for work, it helps to remember how workers’ compensation works.
 Workers’ compensation claims are often in lieu of filing a lawsuit against your employer.
 However, it may be possible to pursue a workers’ compensation claim while also filing a lawsuit against a negligent driver in a work-related car accident.

 Before moving forward, be sure to speak with an attorney.

-Our Oakland workers’ compensation attorneys at Pacific Workers' Compensation Law Center can help you recognize your options.
+Our Oakland workers’ compensation attorneys at Pacific Workers', The Lawyers for Injured Workers can help you recognize your options.
 We help you understand which legal avenues are available to you, safeguarding your rights to pursue maximum compensation and protecting you every step of the way.